mugen609/bigbox-native-res-setup/README.md

 Most emulation setups “work,” but over HDMI they can still look a bit off -- Soft scaling, weird stretching, and a pre-upscaled image going into a scaler that actually prefers native-like signals.

-Some players don’t notice; if you do...
-GameMaze focuses on fixing that digital pipeline without giving up modern PC compatibility.
+Some players don’t notice.
+If you do, GameMaze focuses on fixing that digital pipeline without giving up modern PC compatibility.
 ​

  **It aims to:**

 ​ - Feed your scaler low, native output (144p–720p+) over HDMI/DP.

 ​ - Keep a couch-based, gamepad-only flow from boot → play → quit.

 ​ - Support both horizontal and TATE setups.